 I remember not wanting other people to HOLD my baby, so as you can imagine going back to work felt like someone was ripping my heart out.

-Having a log like this was essential for me.
+Having a log like the one below was essential for me.
 Both of my children had milk protein sensitivities, so I needed to know what I ate, how they slept, when they pooped, etc. And I wanted to know what her day consisted of.

 I also have a caretaker (love you, mother-in-law!) who believes that ice cream is a health food.
 It’s dairy, she says!
 This handy little paper, I like to believe, gives her a little more accountability.